-Copy: This command copies the current component to the clipboard, awaiting a paste operation.
+Copy: This command copies the current component to the clipboard where it can be used in a paste operation.

-- Paste: This command pastes the clipboard component with a generic name to the slot before the currently selected component in the Component Selector. - Replace: The command replaces the current component description with the one in the clipboard except for the part name which remains the same. - Delete: This deletes the selected file, group, or component.
-Only empty groups may be deleted.
-If the group contains another group or a component, an error message will result.
-Files are removed from the list of files that comprise the Component library, but are not deleted from the disk. - The Move button accesses a dialog box which facilitates moving multiple parts from one part of the library to another. - The Undo button undoes prior edits.
+Paste: This command pastes the clipboard component with a generic name to the slot before the currently selected component in the Component Selector.

+Replace: This command replaces the current component description with the one in the clipboard except for the part name which remains the same.

+Delete: This deletes the selected file, group, or component.
+Files are removed from the list of files that comprise the Component library, but are not deleted from the disk.

+The Move Parts button accesses a dialog box which facilitates moving multiple parts from one part of the library to another.

+The Undo button undoes prior edits.
 It is a multistage undo for edits to the data fields.
-It does not undo part additions/deletions. - The Redo button restores prior edits.
+It does not undo part additions/deletions.

+The Redo button restores prior edits.
 It is a multistage redo for edits to the data fields.
-It does not redo part additions/deletions. - The Find button finds parts whose name, shape, definition, or memo fields match a specified text string. - Zoom-In: This command increases the displayed shape size.
-It doesn't affect the shape size as seen in the schematic. - Zoom-Out: This command decreases the displayed shape size.
-It doesn't affect the shape size as seen in the schematic. - The Info command loads and displays relevant model information for the part, usually a subckt listing or a model statement. - The Sort command lets you sort the parts and/or groups alphabetically. - Clear Palettes: This command clears the user-defined content of the component palettes. - Help: This command accesses the help files for the Component editor.
+It does not redo part additions/deletions.

+The Find button finds parts whose name, shape, definition, or memo fields match a specified text string.

+Zoom-In: This command increases the displayed shape size.
+It doesn't affect the shape size as seen in the schematic.

+Zoom-Out: This command decreases the displayed shape size.
+It doesn't affect the shape size as seen in the schematic.

+The Info command loads and displays relevant model information for the part, usually a subckt listing or a model statement.

+The Sort command lets you sort the parts and/or groups alphabetically.

+Clear Palettes: This command clears the user-defined content of the component palettes.

+Help: This command accesses the help files for the Component editor.